Mass General for Children

 About This Program

-The Massachusetts General Hospital Child Protection Program is a multidisciplinary team providing leadership in response to child maltreatment.
+The Mass General Brigham Child Protection Program is a multidisciplinary team providing leadership in response to child maltreatment.
 The program is a resource for hospital staff and affiliates, families and the community in navigating issues of child abuse and neglect.
 We are committed to providing all clinicians who care for children with the basic skills and knowledge necessary to provide the full range of appropriate support and service to children and their families (i.e. screen, identify, assess, intervene, refer, and follow-up) in suspected cases of child abuse and neglect.

 - Provide the highest standard of clinical care to victims of child abuse and neglect